0

 The Cemetery of Notre-Dame (French:Cimetière Notre-Dame) was established by the church and parish of Notre-Dame in 1777 and covers three hectares.
 Besides quantities of burials of aristocrats, members of religious orders and people of artistic or historic interest, there is also an enclosed section for soldiers of the Prussian army who fell during the Franco-Prussian War of 1870.

-Text imported from Wikipedia article "Church of Notre-Dame, Versailles" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Church of Notre-Dame, Versailles" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants